mtolly/onyx/README.md

     onyxbuild gen/plan/{audio source}/{1p or 2p}/{rb3.con or magma.rba}

-Valid audio sources:
+Valid audio sources differ by song, but often include:

   * `album`, for audio from the original CD.

   * `jammit`, for multitrack audio purchased from [Jammit](http://www.jammit.com/).

-  * Various other sources as listed in the song's `README.md`.
+Note that generating `magma.rba` directly currently fails on Mac/Linux if the song has vocals, but generating `rb3.con` (which still uses Magma to process the MIDI) works fine.

 ## Licensing